 How Often and When to Stop

 As soon as the first notification is sent, back-in-stock subscriptions expire.
-Although, the expiration date should probably be set in a reasonable period, such as a few days, weeks, or months after the subscription date.
+However, the expiration date should probably be set to a reasonable period, such as a few days, weeks, or months after the subscription date.

-While things are relatively easy for the back-in-stock notifications, Price Drop Alerts presents a more complex case and a bunch of edge cases to handle.
+While things are relatively easy for back-in-stock notifications, Price Drop Alerts present a more complex case and a bunch of edge cases to handle.

-An alert can be sent if a difference between a baseline price and a new price exceeds some value (greater than 0).
-The minimum deviation is important for the case if the price comes from the automatic pricing service and can slightly fluctuate around some value.
+An alert can be sent if the difference between a baseline price and a new price exceeds some value greater than 0.
+The minimum deviation is important in cases where the price comes from the automatic pricing service and can slightly fluctuate around some value.

 If the price continues to drop, should the customer be kept informed?
 Yes.
 Price baselines should be recalculated after the first notification so that the next comparison occurs against updated prices.
 The recalculation logic should take into account the first baseline.

-For example, a customer subscribes to price drop alerts Product X ($100), which price drops to $90 the next day, then increases to $110 a day later, and then drops to $105 one more day later, you should not inform the customer about the drop from $110 to $105 because $105 is greater than $100 at the time of subscription.
+For example, if a customer subscribes to price drop alerts for Product X ($100), whose price drops to $90 the next day, then increases to $110 a day later, and then drops to $105 one more day later, you should not inform the customer about the drop from $110 to $105 because $105 is greater than $100, which was the price at the time of subscription.
 However, the first drop from $100 to $90 should trigger a notification.

 We need to consider whether we should notify customers if the price drops from $105 to $95 in the above example.
 Technically, it is a drop below the initial value.
 Technically, it is a sufficient condition to send a notification.
-But the last e-mail the customer received showed $90 which is less than the price from the notification the customer may receive today (which is $95).
-As an option, you can inform the customer only about drops only below the minimum price since the time of subscription.
+But the last e-mail the customer received showed $90, which is less than the price from the notification the customer may receive today, which is $95.
+As an option, you can inform the customer only about drops below the minimum price since the time of subscription.

-When to stop notifying users of price changes?
-The simplest case is making the subscription expire right after the price drop alert is sent — so, it is going to be a one-time price drop alert.
-The next level of complexity is to set some expiration time (in days, weeks, months) and notify the customer regularly (frequency should be configured) each time the price drops from the value from the previous notification.
+When should you stop notifying users of price changes?
+The simplest case is making the subscription expire right after the price drop alert is sent—so, it is going to be a one-time price drop alert.
+The next level of complexity is to set some expiration time, in days, weeks, or months, and notify the customer regularly, with a configured frequency, each time the price drops from the value from the previous notification.

 Handling Languages and Currencies

-The subscription should contain a current website language, currency, and the URL of the product page to present the information and the link to the product page in the e-mail.
+The subscription should contain the current website language, currency, and URL of the product page to present the information and the link to the product page in the e-mail.

 Handling Discontinued Products